Cubii Smart Under Desk Elliptical Review

 Cubii became one of several new under desk elliptical “trainers” to hit the market, which feature a lower profile pedaling motion versus the traditional higher profile circular pedaling motion of a bike trainer.

-The new category stiffens the competition.
+This new category stiffens the competition.
 For one, the elliptical motion is generally easier on your knees.
 That’s one reason they’re so popular in the gym.
 But the elliptical motion also packs another benefit specific to desk use.
 The knees aren’t raised as high as in a regular circular cycle motion, so there is less chance you’ll hit them on the bottom of the desk when you’re pedaling.
-This is one of the most common complaints from under desk bike users, and while the elliptical motion does not completely solve this issue—except, perhaps, for the shortest of individuals—it does mitigate it somewhat.
-Taller users will especially have difficulty.
+This is one of the most common complaints from under desk bike users, and while the elliptical motion does not completely solve this issue—except, perhaps, for the shortest of individuals—it does mitigate it to a large extent.
 (Pointer: an adjustable height desk, ideally one equipped with an adjustable under-counter keyboard tray, can resolve the issue entirely.)

 So, as an elliptical, the Cubii starts out with a distinct advantage over its category counterparts.
 But how do the rest of its features stack up against the competition?
 There’s been a lot of hype since the company’s inception in 2014.
 Does it live up to it?

-Generally speaking, the desk cycle category is filled with cheaply manufactured mechanical devices sold on late night infomercials to yawning couch potatoes.
-Given the landscape, the Cubii stands out like a rose among thorns.
+Generally speaking, the desk cycle category is filled with cheaply manufactured mechanical devices, as we mentioned earlier, sold on late night infomercials to yawning couch potatoes.
+Given that landscape, the Cubii stands out like a rose among thorns.

-Besides its elliptical motion, the Cubii blows away the competition in one main category, its “smart” functionality.
+Besides its elliptical motion, the Cubii blows away the competition in another important category: its “smart” functionality.
 Only the Cubii uses Bluetooth to link to an app on your smart phone (Android and iPhone are currently supported) where it keeps track of your exercise stats like speed, distance, time, stride, and calories burned.
 Most products on the market offer similar tracking ability but send it to a separate, cumbersome console (either on the product or on your desk).